12 Thrilling Movies With Big Twists Like "Gone Girl"

-Although I have tried my best to keep everything spoiler-free, it's hard to not talk about movies a bit while recommending them.
-If you are ready, let’s take a look at some thrilling movies with big twists!
+Although I have tried my best to keep everything spoiler-free, it's hard to not talk about movies a bit while I recommend them.
+Are you ready?
+Let’s take a look at some thrilling movies with big twists!

 Those who want a traditional David Fincher movie might be left a tad disappointed by Zodiac.
-It’s pretty different from movies he has directed.
-He clearly attempted to do something different.
-Not surprisingly, he succeeded in doing it.
+It’s pretty different from movies he has directed before.
+He clearly attempts to do something different here and succeeds at it.

-Zodiac is based on a real life murder spree that terrorized the whole San Francisco Bay in the 1960s and '70s.
+Zodiac is based on a real life murder spree that terrorized the whole San Francisco Bay during 1960s and '70s.
 The film begins with a couple of murders committed by a mysterious serial killer, which is disorienting and shocking when compared with rest of the movie.
-After the first couple of minutes, when we see things from the killer’s prospective, he fades into background and the movie turns into an investigation documentary-style movie.
-Just like what happened in real life, though, all the clues and blind alleys never reach to any conclusion.
+After the first couple of minutes, when we see things from the killer’s prospective, he fades into background and it turns into an investigation documentary-style movie.
+Just like what happened in real life, all the clues and blind alleys never reach to any conclusion.

-The rainy weather around San Francisco has been used to its maximum potential, making this thriller a more moody and tense experience.
-Although there is no real conclusion to this movie, the whole journey is a roller-coaster ride.
-David Fincher has directed some of the best movies of all time, but Zodiac stands out among them due to a more serious and mature tone.
+The rainy weather around San Francisco has been used to its maximum potential, making this thriller a moody and tense experience.
+Although there is no real conclusion, the whole journey is a roller-coaster ride.
+David Fincher has directed some of the best movies of all time, but Zodiac stands out amongst them due to a more serious and mature tone.

 Fight Club (1999)

 Fight Club is of those rare masterpieces that deserve to be watched multiple times.
-In fact, if you have only watched it once, you have missed something.
+In fact, if you have only watched it once, it's guaranteed that you've have missed something.
 There are so many subtle clues thrown around throughout this movie, yet we somehow manage to get fooled.
 I am not going to spoil anything, but the ending is going to leave you speechless, making you want to watch it again.
-You’d want to pay more attention to every little clue and details this time around.
-It’s a totally different movie when you watch this movie again knowing what’s going to happen in the end.
+You’d want to pay more attention to every little clue and details.
+It’s a totally different movie in the second viewing, knowing what’s going to happen at the end.

-This movie is dark and disturbing, but it’s smart and satirical at the same time.
-It keeps you guessing all the time till the very end and leaves you in shock with its twisted ending.
+It's dark and disturbing, but smart and satirical at the same time.
+It keeps you guessing all the time till the very end, and leaves you in shock with its twisted ending.
 Although the twist seems out of proportion initially, but more you think about it, the more it makes sense.